wavefrontHQ/docs/pages/doc/trace_data_query.md

     </tr>
     <tr>
     <td markdown="span">**Shard**</td>
     <td markdown="span">Match spans from a selected shard.
-A shard is a named subgroup of the hosts in a particular cluster.
+A shard is a named subgroup of the hosts in a particular cluster, for example, a mirror.
 Wavefront populates this menu based on the selection you made from the **Operation** menu.</td>
     </tr>
     </tbody>
     </table>